yosymfony/toml/README.md

 print_r($array);
 ```

-Additionally, method `parse` and `parseFile` accept a second argument called
+Additionally, methods `parse` and `parseFile` accept a second argument called
 `resultAsObject` to return the result as an object based on `stdClass`.

 ```php